preciofishbone/OmniaFx/docs/migration/5-0-to-6-0/README.md

     }

     public created(){
-        //block is created, do some init
+        //block is created, do first init
         this.init();
     }